TosbackCgusBridge-Bot/CGUs-versions/Hsbc/Privacy Policy.md

     *   Diversity and inclusion
         *   Employee networks
         *   Valuing diversity last item in this group
-    *   Sustainability
+    *   Building a sustainable future
         *   Sustainable finance
+        *   Sustainable supply chains
+        *   Employability and financial capability
-        *   Operations
+        *   Sustainable operations
-        *   Communities last item in this group
+        *   Community investment last item in this group
     *   Remuneration